dotnetprofessional/LiveDoc/packages/livedoc-vscode/README.md

 ld-step-datatable-4x | Extends ```ld-step``` including a 4x1 data table in the description
 ld-step-docString    | Extends ```ld-step``` including a docString in the description

+## Commands

+- `livedoc format data tables` - Formats all data tables found in the active document.

 # Using
 This extension assumes that the [livedoc-mocha](https://github.com/dotnetprofessional/LiveDoc/tree/master/packages/livedoc-mocha#readme) javascript library is installed.
 This can be done with the following command